Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Powell chuckled grimly, which Knight decided meant he’d endured Frontline withdrawal at least once.
 Although the disease suppression drug worked beautifully, when it wore off and the unfortunate user’s population of gut flora nosedived the resulting gastric distress was undignified and prolonged.

-A small price to pay for not being a walking plague farm, but Powell was right---the only people using the injection were hospitals on Earth.
+A small price to pay for not being a walking plague farm, but Powell was right - the only people using the injection were hospitals on Earth.
 Frontline had eliminated antibiotic-resistant superbugs outright, and were sweeping Earth despite the World Health Organization’s cautious calls for restraint.
 Deathworld microbes were so tenacious and mutable that there was always the possibility that some strain or another might become resistant or immune, in which case the galaxy’s first and best line of defense against such horrific species-scourging plagues as Candida and Staphylococcus Aureus would be badly compromised.

 If you lived and worked alongside ETs, though, Frontline was utterly mandatory.
 Everyone on Folctha had an implant, and the Corti device was a little pharmaceutical miracle.
 Rather than being a slow-release implant that would need replacing every so often, it was actually a tiny nanoscale chemical factory that took in all the chemical ingredients it needed from the user’s own blood, and synthesized the Frontline enzyme right there in the user’s body.

 The Corti Directorate claimed they had a working lifetime of two hundred years, and the estimate was largely trusted.
 After all if the greys were wrong, sloppy or dishonest in *this* case then their tiny frail bodies would be the first to expire.

-A Starmind Gaoian with an almost completely white muzzle stepped aside and sniffed the air as they passed, tracking them with his nose---he was obviously entirely blind, and for guidance he put his paw on the arm of a shaven-headed human woman in matching robes who was maybe in her early thirties at most.
+A Starmind Gaoian with an almost completely white muzzle stepped aside and sniffed the air as they passed, tracking them with his nose - he was obviously entirely blind, and for guidance he put his paw on the arm of a shaven-headed human woman in matching robes who was maybe in her early thirties at most.

 Knight still wasn’t quite accustomed to the fact that one of Folctha’s biggest draws was its Buddhist retreat: He was used to the military atmosphere of HMS *Sharman* and her personnel, with their enthusiastic and sincere esprit de corps.
 It was a touch jarring to be reminded that an average person asked to name notable places on Cimbrean would almost certainly list the Starmind monastery, the Alien Quarter, the *Thing* palace, Wellspring Baths, New Belfast, Sara’s Beach, the Byron Group spaceport, Parkside, Wall Theatre, Delaney Row and New World Plaza before they remembered that his base even existed.

-The nun smiled at them as they passed, and Knight---ever the gentleman---gave her a polite bow of the head.
+The nun smiled at them as they passed, and Knight - ever the gentleman - gave her a polite bow of the head.

 Powell was busy with something on his phone and didn’t even notice her.
 “He says he’ll meet us at the gate,” he said.